AshwinKatkar/SAPBuild2023-AD002/exercises/4_TriggerProcess/Readme.md

     ![04](./images/008a.png)

-5. Configure four inputs.
+5. Configure five inputs.
 Enter the following names and types:

     |  **Name**    | **Type**
     |  :------------- | :-------------